-The strategic benchmark index for the investment portfolio of Norges Bank's foreign exchange reserves, equity composite is a market capitalisation weighted custom benchmark compiled by the FTSE Group.
+The strategic benchmark index for the investment portfolio of Norges Bank's foreign exchange reserves, equity composite is a market capitalisation weighted custom benchmark compiled by FTSE Russell.
 It consists of the FTSE All World Developed Market Index limited to members of the Eurozone, United States, United Kingdom, Japan, Canada, Australia, Switzerland, Sweden and Denmark.
 It is adjusted for Norges Bank's tax position on dividends and for excluded companies following the exclusion list in the Pension Fund.

 At year-end the benchmark consisted of around 1,800 securities from 18 countries.
-The actual country weights of the benchmark as at 31 December 2018 can be seen below, together with a summary of historical strategic changes to the benchmark.
+The actual country weights of the benchmark as at 31 December 2019 are shown below, together with a summary of historical strategic changes to the benchmark.

-Country for equity benchmark Actual benchmark indices
+Country for equity benchmark Actual benchmark index

-Total 100.0
+Total 100.00

-USA 61.63
+USA 63.23

-Canada 3.09
+Canada 3.18

-Total Americas 64.72
+Total Americas 66.41

-France 3.70
+France 3.62

-Germany 3.35
+Germany 3.12

-Netherlands 1.29
+Netherlands 1.38

-Spain 1.18
+Spain 1.02

-Italy 0.92
+Italy 0.94

-Finland 0.50
+Finland 0.43

-Belgium 0.37
+Belgium 0.36

-Ireland 0.10
+Ireland 0.09

-Austria 0.09
+Austria 0.08

 Portugal 0.06

-Euro-area 11.55
+Euro-area 11.10

-United Kingdom 6.17
+United Kingdom 5.66

-Switzerland 3.24
+Switzerland 3.31

-Sweden 0.99
+Sweden 0.96

 Denmark 0.66

-Total Europe 22.61
+Total Europe 21.69

-Japan 10.02
+Japan 9.29

-Australia 2.66
+Australia 2.61

-Total Asia / Oceania 12.67
+Total Asia / Oceania 11.90

-Strategic benchmark changes Advice by Norges Bank Implementation Inclusion of developed Emerging Markets 01.07.2004 November 2004 Benchmark changed from FTSE All World to FTSE All Cap 12.06.2007 September 2007 Emerging markets removed from the benchmark 03.02.2010 June 2010 Benchmark changed from FTSE All Cap to FTSE All World Developed Market indices limited to a small number of countries 30.01.2015 March 2015
+Strategic benchmark changes Implementation Inclusion of developed Emerging Markets November 2004 Benchmark changed from FTSE All World to FTSE All Cap September 2007 Emerging markets removed from the benchmark June 2010 Benchmark changed from FTSE All Cap to FTSE All World Developed Market indices limited to a small number of coun- tries March 2015

 Performance numbers are gross of management fees and custodial fees, but net of all trading expenses (transaction costs).
 In addition, non-reclaimable withholding taxes are deducted in the performance numbers.
-Norges Bank Investment Management does not operate with a fee schedule as mutual funds typically do.
-Costs for the management of the equity portfolio of the Reserves Fund are not reimbursed as for the Pension Fund.
-The management expense ratio for the Reserves Fund equity composite was 5 basis points for 2018, at the same level as in 2017.
+The management expense ratio for the Reserves Fund equity composite was 5 basis points for 2019, at the same level as in 2018.